ether-camp/studio-book/solidity_primer.md

 But before diving into Dapp development it is important to get a good grasp of smart contract writing.
 Solidity is a fully typed language (based on javascript and C##) to develop and compile smart contract code.

-You can start by having a look at [https://live.ether.camp/](https://live.ether.camp/) and see all the deployed contracts on the ethereum blockchain.
-Their source code are often accessible to read  and can be 'called' -at your own risk- from your own deployed contracts (more on that later).

 Read [Solidity tutorials](http://solidity.readthedocs.io/en/latest/solidity-by-example.html), do a simple "Hello World" greeter and compile your Solidity code in your [sandbox](https://nogo10.gitbooks.io/ether-camp-live-studio-primer/content/sandbox_features.html).
 See tutorials: * [http://solidity.readthedocs.io/en/latest/](http://solidity.readthedocs.io/en/latest/)

 Also, Eris Industries tutorials show some useful strategies for structuring complex contracts: